sylvainroussy/NeoBlogs/README.md

     MATCH (lamp:LAMP)-[r:TO|POINTER*]-(g:GENERATOR) RETURN DISTINCT lamp

-__The light is on!__:
+__The light is on!__

 ![Fig9.
 Broken path](./blog-threeway4_2_modifie_2.png "Fig9.
 Broken path")

 The result would be the same with the front switch, as we emulated a three-way switch.
 It is a good starting point for home automation applications, isn't it?
 Imagine a graph which stores all positions of lamps, doors, gates or shutters of your house...
 And then, more complex graphs to manage an entire building (Facility Management)!

-You can also trying to do that in SQL but I suspect that is a challenge.
-Why using inadequat tool ?
+You can also try to obtain the same results in SQL but I expect this to be challenging.

 Note that our representation is on purpose simplified, a switch could be modelized using a pre-defined component with three endpoints (one input and two outputs).
 If so, we could modelize a graph composed of combinations of components (with internal states) rather than composed of combinations of unitary nodes.
 But it is another story.